penn-repl/apply/_pages/apply.md

 ## Instructions

-The deadline to apply is **March 1st, 2024**.
+Applications will open **January 1st, 2025**.
+The deadline to apply is **February 15th, 2025**.
 Please check below if you meet eligibility criteria before applying.
-Decisions of acceptance will be made by **March 8th, 2024**.
+Decisions of acceptance will be made by **March 1st, 2025**.
 The application requires the following data:

 - One letter of recommendation
 - 1 page personal statement (max 5000 characters) describing your interest in pursuing a PhD (including what scientific questions you're curious about), how you've pursued those interests so far (through research-related experiences), and why REPL is a good fit for you